best-practice-and-impact/qa-of-code-guidance/book/project_documentation.md

 Packages are listed under the `Imports` key.
 You can get a list of your installed R packages using the `installed.packages()` function.

-[Environment management] tools are very useful for keeping track of software and package versions used in a project.
+Environment management tools, such as [`renv`](https://rstudio.github.io/renv/articles/renv.html) for R or [`pyenv`](https://github.com/pyenv/pyenv) for python, are very useful for keeping track of software and package versions used in a project.

 ## Vignettes ★★☆☆☆